25benjaminli/25benjaminli/README.md

 Skills:
-- Full stack - skills in both frontend & backend development
+- Full stack - skills in both frontend & backend development, deployment to the web via platforms such as heroku
 - Development of asynchronous web and mobile applications
 - Millburn VEX Robotics member (control theory)
 - Experienced with git and github version management for projects